Skip to main content

 • This module will provide you with an overview of the epidemiology of breast cancer as well as the evaluation and effective counseling of patients with a risk for breast cancer.

-• Module 5: Lesson 1: Epidemiology and Risk Assessment for Breast Cancer
+• Flashcards Module 5: Epidemiology and Risk Assessment for Breast Cancer Page

 Upon completion of this lesson, you will be able to: